Fernando-A-Rocha/mta-collectibles/README.md

 ## Documentation

-Everything you need to know about this resource is in the [Project Wiki](https://github.com/Fernando-A-Rocha/mta-collectibles/wiki).
+Everything you need to know is in the [Project's Wiki](https://github.com/Fernando-A-Rocha/mta-collectibles/wiki).